Spain takes steps to cap home rents as election nears

 “It is a very restrictive regulation in comparison with our European counterparts and it would add more upward pressure to price rises in the market and a reduction of the offer,” said Claudio Boada, Blackstone’s senior adviser in Spain.

+The government also adopted a decree to extend paternity leave progressively over the next two years, another measure that could prove popular with voters.
+Optional paternity leave will be extended from the current six weeks to eight this year, to 12 weeks the following year and to 16 weeks in 2021.

+Surveys indicate the Socialists will win the most votes in the election, but fall short of a parliamentary majority.

-Reporting by Andres Gonzalez; editing by Jesús Aguado and Kevin Liffey
+Reporting by Andres Gonzalez; additional reporting by Sam Edwards; editing by Jesús Aguado and Kevin Liffey